PocketNinjaDesign/pocketninjadesign_old/README.md

+# IMPORTANT NOTICE
+Feel free to clone and reuse any code with a mention to me if it really helped you out.

+### BUT
+Do not use any of the visuals on this site at all.
+This is a portfolio piece in itself wide open for evaluation but not to steal.

 # pocketninjadesign
 Repo for my porfolio website which in itself is a portfolio entry

 ## To run